a-h-ismail/home-snapshot/README.md

 This repository hosts `home-snapshot`, a simple service to take incremental snapshots for any directory.

 # About filesystem compatibility
 The backup script uses `rsync` with hard linking to save storage space and prevent unnecessary copying.
-To accomplish this, `rsync` compares the timestamps and permissions of source files and previous snapshot files to hardlink identical files instead of copying them.
-If your destination filesystem does not support Linux permissions, hard linking may never occur which leads to unnecessary copying of already existing files, and causes the source permissions to be lost in case of restoring from a snapshot. <br>
+To accomplish this, `rsync` compares the timestamps, permissions (and other data) of source files with the previous snapshot files to hardlink identical files instead of copying them.
+If your destination filesystem does not support Linux permissions, hard linking may never occur (because permissions are not the same as the original) which leads to unnecessary copying of already existing files, and causes the source permissions to be lost in case of restoring from a snapshot. <br>
 - If you are using a Linux filesystem (ext4, btrfs, ...) everything should work as expected.
 - For filesystems like NTFS, permissions are not preserved by default.
 You could add permissions support following [this guide](https://askubuntu.com/a/887502/1386657) for NTFS, or you could set NO_PERMS to 1 in the configuration file, which excludes permissions from comparison of source/destination.
 <br>